damafeez/vue-icon-sprite/README.md

 ## Colors

-By default, icons will take the parent's `color`, you can specifically specify icon color by simply adding a color class, like so:
+By default, icons will take the parent's `color`, you can explicitly specify icon color by simply adding a color class, like so:

 ```html
 <!-- font-size: 0.5rem -->